Looking for the best things to do in Bohol Island in the Philippines?

-I visited White Beach for sunset one afternoon and explored the white sands, swam in the shallow crystalline waters and hung out underneath the coconut palms.
+I visited White Beach for sunset one afternoon and explored the white sands, swam in the shallow crystalline waters, and hung out underneath the coconut palms.

-From the town centre in Anda, it is a short 5-minute drive to White Beach.
+From the town center in Anda, it is a short 5-minute drive to White Beach.
 You can ride your scooter all the way down to Anda White Beach Resort and park in the small parking lot.

 I spent some time taking photos here before running into the ocean to cool off after a long day of adventures.
-The crystal clear waters here are to die for!
+The crystal clear waters here are to die for.

-Once again there were no other tourists in sight, just a bunch of local kids running around on the beach, kicking sand and having an absolute blast.
+Once again there were no other tourists in sight, just a bunch of local kids running around on the beach, kicking sand, and having an absolute blast.
 Ah, the simple things!

 COMBENTO CAVE POOL

-After Cabagnow Cave Pool, it is my second favourite cave pool in the region and a must-visit while you’re exploring Bohol.
+After Cabagnow Cave Pool, it is my second favorite cave pool in the region and a must-visit while you’re exploring Anda.

-From the town centre of Anda, it is approximately a 5-minute drive to reach Combento Cave Pool.
+From the town center of Anda, it is approximately a 5-minute drive to reach Combento Cave Pool.
 You’ll find a small parking lot at the jump-off point and there is an entrance fee of 25 pesos.

 A coconut palm tree forest welcomes you as you enter past the ticket office and the Combento Cave is located in the back corner of the property.

 A set of concrete stairs with bamboo hand railings leads the way through a narrow entrance and opens up into a large dome-like cave with a freshwater lagoon inside.

 The crystalline water inside the Combento Cave is incredibly transparent with a hint of blue.
-It’s waist deep and a great spot for a refreshing dip.
+It’s waist-deep and a great spot for a refreshing dip.

 You don’t need much time to check out the Combento Cave but you could quite easily spend a couple of hours swimming in the lagoons and chilling out under the canopy of the coconut palm forest.